Peter Comensoli: Episcopacy

 Comensoli was appointed an auxiliary bishop of the Archdiocese of Sydney and titular bishop of Tigisis in Numidia by Pope Benedict XVI on 20 April 2011.
 He was consecrated as a bishop by Cardinal George Pell at St Mary's Cathedral in Sydney on 8 June 2011, becoming Australia's youngest Catholic bishop.

 On 27 February 2014, Comensoli was appointed by Pope Francis as apostolic administrator of the Archdiocese of Sydney following Cardinal Pell's appointment as prefect of the newly formed Secretariat for the Economy.
 On 18 September 2014, Pope Francis appointed Anthony Fisher the new Archbishop of Sydney, and Comensoli remained the apostolic administrator until Fisher's installation on 12 November.

 On 20 November 2014, Pope Francis appointed Comensoli as the Bishop of Broken Bay.
 His installation took place on 12 December.

 On 29 June 2018, Comensoli was appointed Archbishop of Melbourne.
 He was installed on 1 August.

+Comensoli is the Grand Prior of the Victoria Australia Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Comensoli personally vouched for Cardinal Pell by signing a letter of support in 2015 ahead of the Royal Commission into Institutional Child Sexual Abuse, describing him as a "man of integrity", and considered him a personal friend.

 Comensoli has stated that he would not break the seal of confession for confessions which include admissions of sexual abuse.